poppyseed-bagel/applied-ml/README.md

-# applied-ml
+# Topics in applied machine learning

-Demonstrating proficiency in feature engineering and neural network model optimization
+Class assignment which demonstrates proficiency in feature engineering and neural network model optimization, as well as an understanding of LLMs.